jwodder/pyrepo/README.rst

 Not all options can be configured via the configuration file; see the documentation for the respective options to find out which can.

-Option names are case insensitive and treat hyphens & underscores as equal.
+Hyphens & underscores are interchangeable in option names in the configuration file.

 ``pyrepo init``